 GMP requirements must be met as soon as a starting material is first used in the active ingredient manufacturing process.

-An audit for starting materials should include but is not limited to verifying the qualifications of applicants and assessors on the suitability of the starting material defined in the application, review and verifying requirements (and expectation of the competent authority) to describe the manufacturing process of a starting material in such a way that quality assurance can be conclusively verified throughout the whole process.
+An audit for starting materials should include (but is not limited to) verifying that the process and its associated control strategy will consistently provide the active substance of satisfactory quality.
+It should also include reviewing and verifying requirements (and expectations of the competent authority) to describe the manufacturing process of a starting material so that quality assurance can be conclusively verified throughout the whole process.